VegaDeftwing/opinionatedguide/Blog/HCI2.md

 !> You are on a page that is a heavy work in progress.
 I don't necessarily stand by anything I've written here and this page should effectively be considered not yet published.
+I have decided to put it up while it is in development to encourage contributions

 [TOC]